 The benefit to an Oyster Card is that they’re subject to daily caps, meaning that if you’re travelling between zones 1-3 — and you’re unlikely to leave those zones, especially if following this itinerary — you will pay a maximum of £9 per day.
 It is also possible to use a contactless credit or debit on public transport in London and is subject to the same daily caps.

 Don’t think that the tube is the only way to get around London and there are plenty of neighbourhoods in the British capital where modes of transport like the iconic Routemaster bus are the best option.
 Again, I recommend downloading and using the app CityMapper to find the best route for you to wherever you want to go in the city.

-Figuring out how many days visit London and planning the perfect London itinerary can be a bit of a daunting task.
+Figuring out how many days are needed to visit London can be a bit of a daunting task.
 Whether you don’t know how much time to spend in London or have plans for a week or more, if you know how to navigate the city and structure your time, you are sure to have a great time in the British capital no matter how long you stay for!

 Are you wondering how many days to spend in London?
 Have you visited the city before?
 Let us know in the comments!